 Wearing a face mask is compulsory for all patients over 5 years of age, while in clinic.
 Please wear your own mask to clinic or surgical masks are available for purchase from reception.
 All staff wear surgical masks in our clinic.

-When making an appointment, please inform reception of any respiratory illness symptoms no matter how mild, travel history, contact with confirmed Covid-19 case, or if you reside or have spent time within a “Hot spot”.
+When making an appointment, please inform reception of any respiratory illness symptoms no matter how mild, travel history, contact with confirmed Covid-19 case, or if you visited a “contact tracing” location during the dates listed.

-Patients who have attended clinic in last 12 months will be offered Bulk billed Telehealth Consultations to reduce the risk of exposure.
+Patients who have attended clinic in last 12 months and meet following criteria, can request Bulk Billed Telehealth Consultations to reduce their risk of exposure.

 people aged 70 or over

 Aboriginal and Torres Strait Islander people aged 50 and over

 People with chronic health conditions (including but not limited to: asthma, COPD/emphysema, cystic fibrosis, bronchiectasis, diabetes, heart disease, past heart attack or mini-stroke or stroke, autoimmune disease such as rheumatoid arthritis or lupus, long term oral steroids/prednisone or immunosuppressant drugs such as methotrexate or azathioprine, splenectomy, organ transplant recipients, epilepsy, or current/recent cancer (except skin cancer), chemotherapy, or radiotherapy)

 Parents with new babies under 1 yr old